Dosage Form: injection, solution

 - Known hypersensitivity to Adenosine.

 At the time of conversion to normal sinus rhythm, a variety of new rhythms may appear on the electrocardiogram.
-They generally last only a few seconds without intervention, and may take the form of premature ventricular contractions, atrial premature contractions, atrial fibrillation, sinus braydycardia, sinus tachycardia, skipped beats, and varying degrees of A-V nodal block.
+They generally last only a few seconds without intervention, and may take the form of premature ventricular contractions, atrial premature contractions, sinus bradycardia, sinus tachycardia, skipped beats, and varying degrees of A-V nodal block.
 Such findings were seen in 55% of patients.

 Adenosine is a respiratory stimulant (probably through activation of carotid body chemoreceptors) and intravenous administration in man has been shown to increase minute ventilation (Ve) and reduce arterial PCO2 causing respiratory alkalosis.